mamamu/desert-enemy/README.md

 //* function to check if voted on a poll already
 //* display function to highlight the user choice when displaying polls--this needs to be accessible to the index and the profile pages.
 There are possibly other display functions that could be for both.
 ID these.
 //then refactoring

-* change display of addl option form--eliminate flash
+//* change display of addl option form--eliminate flash
-* work on css/display/color etc
+//* work on css/display/color etc

+* add sharing interface on profile
+* delete option for polls created on profile
+* possibly stats/pie chart with total votes for each created poll on profile
+* add responsive # of options on create
+* change index to include pagination of poll list
+* --also need to change datastore function for above change
+* ?possible to pull out some controller display functions/language esp that are common between multiple views?
-* passport?
+* ?passport?